Quartz vs. Granite Kitchen Countertops

 A classic subtle multi-colored granite countertop gives a sense of timelessness to this creamy traditional white kitchen.
 (Interior Design by Carla Bast | Carla Bast Design)

-How to Choose the Best Countertop for Your Kitchen Design
+How to Choose the Best Countertops for your Kitchen or Bathroom

-If you’re in the process of selecting your countertops for your kitchen renovation, you know that choosing the best countertop material can be overwhelming.
-You can get it down to the two most common and popular countertop options – quartz and granite.
-But deciding between them can leave you feeling lost in all of the information.
+If you’re in the process of selecting new countertops for your home, you know that choosing the best countertop material can be overwhelming.
+You can get it down to the two most popular choices – quartz and granite.
+But, which one is a better choice for you?
+Deciding between them can leave you feeling lost in all of the information.
 Of course, you can always split the difference and use both for a truly unique design (think perimeter kitchen counters in dark granite and the kitchen island in white quartz).

-We want to make the design process as simple as possible for you.
-So we’re breaking down the basics for selecting the best counter option for your lifestyle.
-If a quick how-to guide sounds right up your alley, scroll on down.
-We’ve got the pros and cons all laid out.
-It’ll be the only reference guide you’ll ever need.
+I want to make the design process as simple as possible for you.
+So I’m breaking down the basics for selecting the best countertop option for your lifestyle.
+I’ve got the pros and cons all laid out so you can make the best choice.

 Spacious white kitchen with Cambria quartz countertops and brushed nickel pendants